 Special Dog Beds For Seniors Or Dogs With Medical Needs

 - Orthopedic beds support old joints or very large dogs; they usually have medical-grade foam and/or box-spring construction.

 - Heated beds maintain body warmth.
 This can be beneficial for dogs that get cold easily or for dogs with arthritis that is worsened by the cold.

 - Travel beds are portable, so your dog can have the security of the same bed every night while on the road.
-For dogs that suffer from anxiety in new places, this can help them relax and get some sleep.
+For dogs who suffer from anxiety in new places, this can help them relax and get some sleep.

 - Cot-style beds keep your dog off the ground and comfortably support joints by distributing the dog’s weight evenly.
-They are usually fairly easy to transport.
+They are also usually fairly easy to transport.